BennyBolton/bstatus/README.md

 Custom sources can be created by extending the `Source` class.
 The following methods are provided to update the sources status:
-* `setWidth(width: number | string): void` -
-    Set the minimum width to display for the source for when the width of the text may vary.
-If a string is passed, the length of the string after parsing the formatting tokens.
 * `setText(text: string): void` -
     Set the text to display, including formatted tokens.
 * `setError(error: Error): void` -